 MOD RCC/23A7/1

-RESOLUTION 11 (REV. DUBAI, 2014)
+RESOLUTION 11 (REV. BUENOS AIRES, 2017)

 Telecommunication/information and communication technology services in rural, isolated and poorly served areas and indigenous communities

-The World Telecommunication Development Conference (Dubai, 2014),
+The World Telecommunication Development Conference (Buenos Aires, 2017),

 recalling

+a) Resolution 20 (Rev. Buenos Aires, 2017) of the World Telecommunication Development Conference "Non-discriminatory access to modern telecommunication/information and communication technology facilities, services and related applications";

+b) Resolution 46 (Doha, 2006) of the World Telecommunication Development Conference "Assistance and promotion for indigenous communities in the world: Information society through information and communication technology";

-Resolution 11 (Rev. Hyderabad, 2010) of the World Telecommunication Development Conference (WTDC),
+c) Resolution 68 (Rev. Dubai, 2014) of the World Telecommunication Development Conference "Assistance to indigenous peoples within the activities of the Telecommunication Development Bureau in its related programmes";

+d) Resolution 69 (Rev. Hammamet, 2016) of the World Telecommunication Standardization Assembly "Non-discriminatory access and use of Internet resources and telecommunications/information and communication technologies";

+e) Resolution 135 (Rev. Busan, 2014) of the Plenipotentiary Conference "ITU's role in the development of telecommunications/information and communication technologies, in providing technical assistance and advice to developing countriesand in implementing relevant national, regional and interregional projects";

+f) Resolution 137 (Rev. Busan, 2014) of the Plenipotentiary Conference "Next-generation network deployment in developing countries",

 considering

-a) that all WTDCs have reaffirmed the important and urgent need to provide access to basic telecommunication/information and communication technology (ICT) services for everyone, and particularly for developing countries1, in order to provide coverage in rural and isolated areas which lack this service, and in indigenous communities;
+a) that all WTDCs have reaffirmed the important and urgent need to provide access to basic telecommunication/information and communication technology (ICT) services for everyone, and particularly for developing countries, in order to provide coverage in rural and isolated areas which lack this service, and in indigenous communities;

 b) the outputs of the first and second phases of the World Summit on the Information Society (WSIS) in relation to the importance of ensuring telecommunication/ICT services in those areas and communities;

+c) that broadband-satellite communication and terrestrial radio services in their turn ensure fast, reliable, and cost-effective communication options characterized by high connection density both in urban areas and in rural and remote areas,

 noting